 3. Lipid Markers

-I like to see total cholesterol-to-HDL ratio around 4:1.
+- Total cholesterol-to-HDL ratio: It should be around 4:1.
 So if your HDL is at 60, your total cholesterol should be under 240.
 Total cholesterol by itself is not that important when we look at inflammation markers like CRP and homocysteine and fibrinogen.
 If inflammation levels are low, but cholesterol’s on the higher side, 250–260, it may not necessarily be a bad thing, especially if we see something called LDL particle size.

 To be successful on the Paleo template, it’s important to avoid the foods that humans have had less time to adapt to and eat the foods that we’ve had more time to adapt to, are going to be low in toxicity, drive less inflammation, and essentially have higher levels of nutrient density.
 Anything you can get in vegetables and meat and low sugar berries and starchy tubers, you’re going to be able to get every single nutrient in those food items that you would in grains and other refined products.

 People may say, “You can’t cut out a food group,” but don’t look at your food as a category; look at it by the nutrients it contains.
 Ask yourself, “Can I get that from something else?”
 And if you can get that nutrient from another food without taking on the inflammatory compounds, like those you get with the gluten for example, then that’s a win-win in my book.